 Personal profile

-He is a Senior Member of the IEEE (SMIEEE), a Member of IET (MIET) and a Registered Electrical Engineer (REng) with the Council for the Regulation of Engineering in Nigeria (COREN).
-He is a Fellow of the Higher Education Academy (FHEA) and also holds a Postgraduate Certificate in Academic Practice in Teaching and Learning from Royal Holloway University of London.
+Onyema is an Associate Professor in Power Sustainability.
+He is a Senior Member of the IEEE (SMIEEE), a Member of the IET (MIET) and a Registered Electrical Engineer (REng) with the Council for the Regulation of Engineering in Nigeria (COREN).
+He is a Fellow of the Higher Education Academy (FHEA) and also holds a Postgraduate Certificate in Academic Practice in Teaching and Learning from RHUL.
 He is a Member of the UKRI Talent Peer Review College.

 Research Areas